There is always great news for fans of a bowl of oatmeal porridge, check out the health benefits of oats.

-Regulating our diet and getting plenty of exercise are well-known recommendations for good health, but a recent study by scientists in Ireland sheds new light on why eating oats regularly is good for your heart.
+Regulating our diet and getting plenty of exercise are well-known recommendations for good health, but a recent study by scientists in Ireland sheds new light on why eating oats regularly can be good for your heart.

 It has been previously stated, in 1987, by Robert E Kowalski in his book, ‘The 8 week Cholesterol Cure’, that oat bran and fish oil are essential to a heart healthy diet.

 An interesting study in 2003, of 10,000 children aged 2-18, by researchers at Columbia University, New York, showed that those who ate oats regularly were less likely to be overweight.

 In 2014, scientists at the American Chemical Society Conference in Dallas, Texas said there was growing evidence that the benefits of oats do not just come from the fibre, and that a bioactive compound called avenanthramide could stop fat forming in the arteries, causing heart attacks and strokes.

 The report which came out on Monday, by the APC Microbiome Institute in Cork, suggests that the regular consumption of oats could not only lower blood cholesterol (which is linked to strokes and heart attacks) in mice, and keep body weight down, but create a thriving environment for good microbes living in the intestines.